rtc-io/demo-helloworld/README.md

 This is a demo that has been constructed from the ground-up to be compatible with a [hosted build service](http://build.rtc.io/) that will produce WebRTC enabled iOS applications in process similar to (and inspired by) [PhoneGap build](http://build.phonegap.com).

+Make sure to use your own domain value in the domain attribute of the &lt;bundle> element of the config.xml file as app ID's must be unique with Apple.

 You can either use gulp to prepare the zip file for upload, or zip directly.